mikiBgu/CGAssignment1/README.md

 `Notice:` With this tool you can run the OpenGL in Debugging mode as well.

-## MacOS known issue with "libglfw.3.dylib" file
+## MacOS known issue with "libglfw.3.dylib" file:

-The MacOS tends to block the file: "libglfw.3.dylib" which is crucial for running the OpenGL engine.
+The MacOS tends to block the file: "libglfw.3.dylib" which is crucial for running the OpenGL Engine.
-To remove the block, open the MacOS "Settings", go to "Privacy & Security", scroll down until you find the "libglfw.3.dylib" and chose enable permission to it.
+To remove the block, open the MacOS "Settings", go to "Privacy & Security", scroll down until you find the "libglfw.3.dylib" and choose to enable permission for it.

 ## Useful guides for building the OpenGL Engine: